simbo1905/thinbus-srp-npm/readme.md

 See `test\testrunner.js` and try out `npm test` for an example of seeing the client and server running through the full SRP6a protocol.

+In order to have a compatible and small (40K) browser version of the client this package also ships with the original thinbus js code which `npm run-script build` converts into a browserify module within the file `browser.js`.
+The tests at `test\testrunner.js` creates a password verifier using the node model then tests that the browser module can be used to authenticate against the server.

 The name Thinbus is a play on the name of the SRP Java library Nimbus.
-Thinbus NPM (this repo) is tested against Thinbus Java which is testing against Nimbus which gives higher confidence in its correctneess.
-Nimbus has had a lot of eyes look at it over the years and was carefully check against other Java SRP library code.
-It was also carefully checked against the example code provided by the inventor of SRP.
+Thinbus NPM (this repo) is tested against Thinbus JavaSciprt taken from the Java version, which in turn is testing against Nimbus, which gives higher confidence in its correctneess.
+Nimbus has had a lot of eyes look at it over the years and was carefully check against other Java SRP library code and the example code provided by the inventor of SRP.

 Thinbus aims to support different server languages.
 By providing server versions tested against Thinbus JavaScript which is tested against many servers we can collectively all have greater confidence that all the server versions are correct: